dhopp1/llarga/README.md

 secondaryBackgroundColor="#F0F2F6"
 ```

-- The app will dynamically calculate the maximum number of users, which is automatically determined by the RAM of your GPU or Apple silicon Mac and the models you are using.
-On CPU, it will be limited to 1 concurrent user, though you can change this by editing the `calc_max_users()` function in the `helper/user_management.py` file.
-- Users' sessions will be reserved for 3 minutes by default after each interaction they have.
-If it is left idle longer than that, they become boot eligible if another user tries to log on.
-The user can change the inactive reserve period by editing the `Lockout duration` dropdown selection.
-- A user can guarantee access by setting an `override` password in `.streamlit/secrets.toml`, which if entered instead of the normal password will boot the user who last used the application longest ago regardless of their reservation period.
-- Add additional users by editing the `metadata/user_list.csv` file.
+- The app can support unlimited users.
+Simultaneous generation requests will be queued and executed in the order they are received.
+All users share the same LLMs, so if you want to allow users to choose between multiple LLMs, you need to have enough VRAM to load them simultaneously.

 ## Changing model parameters
 - Parameters are explained in the sidebar in their respective tooltips.
-- Change their values then hit the `Reinitialize model` button to reinitialize the model with those parameters.
+- Most parameters can be changed and reflected at generation time.
+Exceptions are `Which LLM` and `Which corpus`, which when they are changed, need the `Reinitialize model` hit afterwards.
 - The two parameters under `Vector DB parameters` require the recreation of the vector database, which may take longer if you have a very large corpus.
 If you change either of these, click the `Reinitialize model and remake DB` button instead.
 - Hit the `Reset model's memory` button to clear the model's short-term memory/context.
+This is also necessary if you change the `System prompt` parameter.

 ## Uploading your own documents
 - The system intializes with no corpus, so you are chatting with the vanilla LLM